njmittet/learning-kotlin/README.md

 // However, lambdas can be denoted very concisely in many cases thanks to type inference and the implicit "it" variable. val upperCase: (String) -> String = { it.uppercase() }

-// Function pointers can be used it the lambda consists of a single function call. val upperCase6: (String) -> String = String::uppercase
+// Function pointers can be used if the lambda consists of a single function call. val upperCase: (String) -> String = String::uppercase

 // If the last parameter of a function is a function, then a lambda expression can be placed outside
 // the parentheses, also known as a trailing lambda.